andipaetzold/react-firehooks/README.md

 #### useCountFromServer

 Returns the number of documents in the result set of of a Firestore Query.
-Does not update the data once initially fetched.
+Does not update the count once initially calculated.

 ```javascript
 const [count, loading, error] = useCountFromServer(query);